Swedish Vallhund

 About the Swedish Vallhund

-Standing 11 to 13 inches tall and weighing 20 to 35 pounds, the Swedish Vallhund is a small-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 11 to 13 inches tall and weighing 20 to 35 pounds, the Swedish Vallhund is a small-sized dog.
+A naturally variable tail that can range from a full curl to a natural bob to no tail at all, all occurring naturally within the breed.
+Their wolf-like sable coloring and wedge-shaped head add to their Viking appearance.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview